Skip to content

 Why and how we're working here

 Farmers in the buffer zone are encroaching into the forest to compensate for their losses from crop yields and shortages of animal feed.
 Trees are cut for fuel and construction wood, and charcoal is produced as a source of income.
-This forest that supports 14 rural kebeles (villages) will be lost without protection and restoration.

-The project's impact on
+The project’s impact on people

 Half of the inhabitants of the Jabi-Tehnan region live below the poverty line, and 43% are chronically malnourished, with women and children most affected.
 Poverty in this region is further exacerbated by landlessness and youth unemployment.
 Moreover, women remain marginalised and are often excluded from participation in decision-making and in the economy.